okami101/vuetify-admin/packages/docs/guide/authentication.md

 All of this providers need an instance of axios in order to work.
 I prefer it to standard [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) because it allows less code and easy by-instance authentication headers across data providers.

-The best way is to create a global admin axios instance and passthrough it into both auth and data providers :
+The easiest way is to create an admin axios instance and passthrough it into both auth and data providers :

 **`src/plugins/admin.js`**